Information flow (information theory): No sensitive upgrade

-In this case the program would be halted since it uses the value of a High variable to change a Low variable despite the program never leaking information.
+In this case the program would be halted since—syntactically speaking—it uses the value of a High variable to change a Low variable, despite the program never leaking information.

 Permissive upgrade

 Permissive-upgrade introduces an extra security class P which will identify information leaking variables.
 When a High variable affects the value of a Low variable, the latter is labeled P. If a P labeled variable affects a Low variable the program would be halted.

 To prevent the halting the Low and P variables should be converted to High using a privatization function to ensure no information leakage can occur.
 On subsequent instances the program will run without interruption.

 Privatization inference

 Privatization inference extends permissive upgrade to automatically apply the privatization function to any variable that might leak information.

 This method should be used during testing where it will convert most variables.
 Once the program moves into production the permissive-upgrade should be used to halt the program in case of an information leakage and the privatization functions can be updated to prevent subsequent leaks.